coddelin/docs-v8-JsEngine/blog/jspi-newapi.md

 ---
-title: 'WebAssembly JSPI has a new API'
+title: "WebAssembly JSPI has a new API"
-description: 'This article details some upcoming changes to the JavaScript Promise Integration (JSPI) API.'
+description: "This article details some upcoming changes to the JavaScript Promise Integration (JSPI) API."
-author: 'Francis McCabe, Thibaud Michaud, Ilya Rezvov, Brendan Dahl'
+author: "Francis McCabe, Thibaud Michaud, Ilya Rezvov, Brendan Dahl"
 date: 2024-06-04
 tags:
   - WebAssembly